rsyncOSX/RsyncUIdocs/content/post/Built.md

 ## Start of RsyncOSX

 The start of RsyncOSX starts with the attribute `@NSApplicationMain` which kicks off everything.
 Within the Storyboard, the entry point is marked, and the view is binded with [MainWindowsController.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/MainWindowsController.swift).
 The [Toolbar](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/Toolbar.swift) is programmatically constructed, which makes it easier to change vs. designing it on the Storyboard.
-But all the details of how this actually works are beyond me, but it works.

 ## Start of RsyncUI